Sienci-Labs/Resources/experimental/index.md

 - **Claimed by Stephen** Tramming
 - **Claimed by Stephen** Preparing to be a CNC Owner
+  - List of common costs to consider to own a CNC arranged from generally most expensive to least and gives price ranges
+  - That list also briefly talks about why those items are needed and then links through to full explainer pages
 - CNC Buyers Guide
 - How to start a business/price CNC Projects
 - Video Compilation Page